 Although a tenant representation broker’s primary job is assisting with leases, they also occasionally become involved with sales or purchases of property.
 If you are attempting to buy or sell a property, or even trying to decide between leasing and buying, a tenant rep can be a great resource.

-Whether you are searching for an investment property or have decided that purchasing makes more sense than leasing, a tenant rep will be able to walk you through the process.
+Whether you are searching for a commercial real estate investment property or have decided that purchasing makes more sense than leasing, a tenant rep will be able to walk you through the process.

 Find out more about what it costs to hire a broker to sell your property.